czlucius/aws-cloud-foundations/Module 9/Well Architected Framework.md

 	- Use automation to make infra changes

+**Assume everything will FAIL.**
+### 4 key areas:
+- Foundations
+- Workload architecture
+- Change management
+- Failure management

 4. Performance Efficiency
 	1. Democratise advanced tech
-		1. As many people as possible are able to do
+		1. As many people as possible are able (have the skills) to work on the stack/architecture
 		2. akin to PCs [democratising technology](https://en.wikipedia.org/wiki/Democratization_of_technology) for the masses
 	2. Go global in minutes
 		1. Deploy systems in multiple regions (better experience)